 contractor and then from May 2009 until April 2014 as a Senior Systems and Network Administrator.

-Since August of 2014 Jed has been working for Guidewire Software, first as a contractor sysadmin,
+In August 2014 Jed began working for Guidewire Software, first as a contractor sysadmin,

 then starting in September of 2015 as a Software Engineer, then in April 2016 as a Senior Software Engineer,